 And this went on for quite a while.
 You really had to be there to appreciate it.

-A few things I've learned about steam.
+Here are a few things I've learned about steam:

 I've learned that the required steam-heating pressure depends on pipe size and load, not building size.
 The Dead Men developed pipe-sizing charts that measured pressure drop in ounces per 100 feet.
 From what I've read in old books, they did this for economic and safety reasons.
 Low-pressure steam wasn't as dangerous as high-pressure steam, and it cost less to produce.
 Cost and safety were important issues back in a coal-fired era when boilers were exploding nearly every day.

 A space-heating steam system is very different from a commercial- or high-pressure steam system.
 With space heating, all you have to do is make the radiators 215 degrees on the coldest day of the year.
 The Dead Men went so far as to create the term EDR (Equivalent Direct Radiation), which locked them into that 215-degree maximum temperature for space heating.
 It continues to lock us in today - if we're paying attention.

 With space heating, thanks to the Dead Men, you don't need much pressure to overcome the friction the steam faces as it flows through the pipes.
 To the steam, those oversized mains look like a superhighway.

 And that's why the building engineer could heat that 25-story building with just 12 ounces of pressure.
 To run the system at seven psig would have made no sense at all.